innotrade/enapso-graphdb-admin/README.md

   });
 ```

-## Create new user and assign role
+## Create New User and Assign Role

-Create a new user and provide the new user the read write access of repository of GraphDB
+Create a new user and provide him/her with read/write access to certain repositories in a GraphDB instance:

 ```javascript
 graphDBEndpoint
   .createUser({